AngusP/phoenixd-lnurl/README.md

 ## Compatibility

-Developed against `phoenixd version 0.1.3-d805f81`; also note that phoenixd is also new software and future releases may break things.
+Developed against `phoenixd version 0.1.4-04bd430` (and `0.1.3-d805f81`); also note that phoenixd is also new software and future releases may break things.

 Currently tested on MacOS and Linux; YMMV on other UNIXes, and on Windows.